melboo/Parsons-Bootcamp-Web/Day 2/README.md

 - white space: web browsers will render extra white space as a single line space and a new line without a `<br>` on the same line
 - escaping characters & unicode symbols ( *see book HTML & CSS pg 194* )

-### terminology:
-  - DOM
-  - opening tag
-  - closing tag
-  - attribute
-  - root
-  - metadata
-  - link
-  - content
-  - embed

-### tips:
-- I strongly recommend making **flash-cards** when you are first learning this stuff and then quizzing yourself a few times a day when you have 5-10 minutes.
-This will help a ton!

 ### homework:
 Reading (HTML & CSS pgs...), write a basic html page.
 Could be anything, don’t worry about getting stuff wrong.
 Get as crazy as you want but at the very minimum: